gbiggs/rtctree/README.txt

 represent.
 You can access the component's ports, configuration sets, and so on.
 Use these objects to change configuration values, connect ports to each other, start and stop components, etc.

-Managers currently are not usable with rtctree.
-They will be supported in a future release.

 All nodes in the tree also store the CORBA object reference to the object they represent.
 By accessing this object, you can call the IDL methods.
 If something